charlestonsoftware/moneypress-ebay/readme.txt

 * Base product now requires NO LICENSE KEY.
 The base product is fully functional.
 * New add-on packs now available from directly within the plugin.
-* Plus Pack : optional paid package now available (see website for details)
+* Plus Pack : optional paid package now available (see website for details).
+* Plus Pack : CSS themes are now available, several to choose from are provided.

 = v2.0 (January 2011) =